+Marking is one of the most headache-inducing and complicated tasks that ESL teachers are required to perform.
 Correcting students’ mistakes and giving students a mark is merely the tip of the iceberg when we talk about overall assessment and evaluation.

+A good assessment should inform the teacher if the ESL lesson was effective and how it can be improved.
 A good assessment should also be the base for further planning since new concepts should not be taught until the students have achieved the objectives.

+For example, if the teacher taught the Present Perfect tense to express past actions that continue onto the present, one form of assessment would be to ask them to write down sentences or a paragraph that is autobiographical.
 Once this is done, the teacher should check the students’ work and look for evidence of learning in the correct use of the grammatical structure (have or has + main verb in past participle form) as well as in the context and meaning portrayed in their work.

+Helping ESL students identify their mistakes and correct them is how assessment dictates the next steps in the lessons to be taught.
 It is important to remember that the assessment does not require the teacher to give the students ‘a mark.’
 It is far more important at this stage that students are alerted about their mistakes, are taught to find them themselves, and most importantly, they are taught to correct them and re-learn concepts that were missed the first time the topic was introduced.

 Once this process has finished, the teacher can move on to the next step.